Jonathan D. Greenberg

 A double-Don, Gladys completed her MA in International & Multicultural Education in the School of Education where her research interest included immigration, (counter) storytelling, and creative writing.
 She hopes to continue her work in higher education to help students explore their experiences through creative writing in order to create a more inclusive university community.
 Outside of USF, she pursues creative writing and painting to honor her immigrant and indigenous roots and enjoys tending to her indoor garden.

-In addition to supporting DECO, Gladys also supports the Office of Diversity Engagement and Community Outreach.
+In addition to supporting ADEI, Gladys also supports the Office of Diversity Engagement and Community Outreach.

 Barwendé Médard Sané, SJ

 Barwendé Médard Sané, SJ is a Jesuit Priest from Burkina Faso who graduated from Santa Clara University (CA) in 2013.
 Before receiving an S.T.L. and Th.M. in Social Ethics from Santa Clara, he earned degrees in Theology and Philosophy from African universities.
 He has fourteen years of experience in African conflict regions (Democratic Republic of Congo - Chad - Ivory Coast - Central Africa Republic), including five years as director of the University Catholic Centre of Bangui, Central African Republic.
 He helped address the political and religious crisis, which occurred in 2013, by founding two civil organizations: Le Réseau des Volontaires de la Paix and Le Conseil National de la Non-Violence Active.
 In 2018, the President of Central African Republic, Faustin Archange Touadera, awarded Barwendé the honorary medal for excellence in educational programs.